storacha/storacha.network/README.md

 pnpm i
 ```

-### Run developer mode locally
+### Run dev mode

-To build a local copy, run the following:
+To start in development mode locally run the following:

 ```bash
 # serve with hot reload at localhost:3000